-The Charter School has two significant revenue sources, a charter agreement with the School Board of St. Johns County ("School Board") and an annual United Way of St. Johns County allocation.
+The Charter School's primary revenue source is, a charter agreement with the School Board of St. Johns County ("School Board").

-The Charter School's charter agreement with the School Board is effective until June 30, 2019, and may be renewed by mutual written agreement of the parties pursuant to Florida law.
+The Charter School's charter agreement with the School Board is effective until June 30, 2024, and may be renewed by mutual written agreement of the parties pursuant to Florida law.
 At the end of the term of the charter, the School Board may choose not to renew the charter under grounds specified in the charter, in which case the School Board is required to notify the Charter School in writing at least ninety (90) days prior to the charter's expiration.
 Pursuant to Section 1002.33(8)(e), Florida statutes, the Charter School contract provides that in the event the Charter School is dissolved or terminated, any encumbered funds and all Charter School property purchased with public funds automatically revert to the School Board.
 During the term of the charter, the School Board may also terminate the charter if good cause is shown.